Avni-257/my-first-project/README.md

 # my-first-project
-Testing out GitHub for the first time
+Hi!
+I'm learning how to use GitHub so I can contribute to open-source projects and prepare for GSoC.